Surajv311/LearningMicroservices/README.md

 So planning to restart containers as API is down post stress testing.
 First seeing running containers: podman ps (since docker removed from our systems by admin, instead of docker ps, using podman ps) even after restarting redis/postgres container and restarting the fast api app on the port 8000, still application is down post stress testing, and normal health check APIs are not responding for all.
 If I run app on different port, its fine, but same port, seems some issue.
+Update: Now able to restart servers - I killed the process pid.
+To do so, first listed all services using the port using:
+`lsof -i :8000`.
+Then killed them using: `kill -9 <pid>` - kill pid (which sends signal 15 (SIGTERM)) tells pid to terminate, but said program can execute some code first or even ignore the signal. kill -9 pid, on the other hand, forces the program to immediately terminate (it cannot be ignored).
+And then restarted the services using uvicorn

 Later ran stress testing of sync code, results: